 ≥ Greater than or equal to

 Sometimes, you may need to do one action if a condition is true, and a different action if it is false.
-In its original form, the if...do block only does an action if the condition is true, but the if...do block can be changed.
+In its original form, the if...do block only completes an action if the condition is true.
+You can, however, alter the if...do block.

-The if...do block is a special mutating block, meaning you can change how it works.
-Click on the blue gear icon in front of the word “if” and a box will pop up for selecting options:
+The if...do block is a unique mutating block, meaning you can change how it works.
+Click on the blue gear icon in front of the word “if,” and a box will pop up for selecting options: